symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 ![Running cBugId to triage the crashes..]({{ site.url }}/assets/images/crash_triage_bugid.png)

-Once I ran that for all my crashes, it's clearly showed that we're hitting the same bug.
+Once I ran that for all my crashes, it clearly showed that we're hitting the same bug.
 To confirm, let's fire up windbg:

 ```